Course Descriptons By Program

 This course covers the juvenile justice system, with special emphasis on the way it procedurally differs from adult offender adjudication.
 The parts of the juvenile justice system, hearings, due process standards and constitutional mandates are fully reviewed.
 Status offenders and other youth classifications are considered together with a historical summary of juvenile court philosophy.
 New trends in the procedural disposition of juveniles, especially transfer to adult jurisdiction, types of punishment, suitability of the death penalty, are discussed.
 Prerequisite: JUS 101 or permission of the instructor.
 (3 crs.)

 JUS335 - Corporate Security Law

-A focused examination familiarizes students with the origins and development of private security, with an emphasis on defining security's role in the administration of justice, its historical underpinnings, types of security services in the American marketplace, and the legal aspects of private-sector justice.
+A focused examination familiarizes students with the origins and development of private security law and private security policy with an emphasis on defining security's role in the administration of justice, its historical underpinnings, types of security services in the American marketplace, and the legal aspects of private sector justice.
 Further considerations are regulation, licensing, the civil and criminal liability of security personnel, and the ongoing constitutional debate that surrounds private security enforcement.
-Exactly how private-sector justice operatives are legally liable for their conduct, as contrasted with the public justice official, is a major feature of the course design.
-(3 crs.)
+Exactly how private sector justice operatives are legally liable for their conduct, as contrasted with the public justice official, is a major feature of the course design.

 JUS338 - Executive Protection